 About the authors:

-Harald Wilkoszewski, Head of Population Europe‘s Information Centre Berlin, Germany.
+Harald Wilkoszewski, Head of the Information and Communication Department at the Berlin Social Science Centre (WZB), Germany.

 Patrick I. Dick, Consulting Editor for Population Europe.